-At Home Plan - plus one -:

-Aiming to achieve diversity and inclusion

-In order to promote women's activities in their professional lives and work-life balance for all employees, the Ministry of Justice has formulated the "At Home Plan - Plus One -" and is implementing the "Plus One" initiative as the Ministry of Justice with its own initiative and originality, in addition to government-wide efforts.
+At Home Plan - Plus One -: Aiming to achieve diversity and inclusion In order to promote women's participation in professional life and work-life balance for all employees, the Ministry of Justice has formulated the "At Home Plan - Plus One -" initiative.
+In addition to government-wide efforts that expands the recruitment and promotion of female employees, supports career development, and promotes work-life balance through management and work style reforms, the Ministry of Justice is also implementing its own "Plus One" initiative and originality.
 As part of the "Plus One" initiative, the Ministry is working to encourage male employees to take childcare leave, promote the use of annual leave, foster an atmosphere in which taking leave is normal, and introduce a childcare mentor system to ease the concerns of employees returning from childcare leave.
 In addition, the Ministry is planning to further promote an appropriate work-life balance and women employees activities.

-The number of days of annual leave taken and the percentage of male employees taking childcare leave over the past five years () show that these figures are on an upward trend, which is an indication of the results of the above initiatives.
+The average number of days of annual leave taken and the percentage of male employees taking childcare leave over the past five years (\) show that these figures are on an upward trend, which is an indication of the results of the above initiatives.
 The Ministry of Justice will continue to further develop the above initiatives to create an attractive workplace where all employees can work with vigor and enthusiasm.